Gull River (Balsam Lake): History

 The Gull River drainage basin is an important reservoir for the Trent–Severn Waterway.
 The lakes of the system were flooded during the 1800s by man-made cofferdams in order to preserve the flow of the river throughout the year.
 While the original purpose of this was to aid lumberjacks — who were cutting pine, spruce and hemlock in the area — in sending logs downstream to Trenton after the initial spring flooding had subsided, it would serve a dual purpose when the lock between Balsam Lake and Cameron Lake was completed in 1873, connecting Trenton with Coboconk.
 Balsam lake was raised 5 metres to provide enough depth for steamboats passing through the lock.

 Since that time, the Gull River has been an integral part of the Trent-Severn Waterway.
 The water levels of the lakes in the drainage basin are closely monitored in order to preserve the reservoir year-round, as well as to protect the cottage lands adjacent to the lakes.
 Lake levels generally swell during the spring thaw and late fall, and settle back to normal by mid-June.
 The lowest water levels are in late winter.

 Most of the lake front property on the lower sections of the Gull River system was divided into deep narrow lots in the 1830s, unlike the regular-sized concessions in the adjacent land.
 These properties would in time develop into the many cottages that dot the lakes today.

 Geology

 The river's lowest and southernmost lake, Silver Lake, lies upon the boundary line between the granite Canadian Shield, and the Limestone sheaths which lie south of it.
 The lakes and rivers north of Silver Lake twist and wind between the mountains and valleys created by the retreating glaciers at the end of the ice age.
-The result is the spectacular and pristine wilderness that has earned Highway 35, that passes through the drainage basin, a reputation as one of the most scenic highways of Ontario.
+The result is the wilderness that has earned Highway 35, which passes through the drainage basin, a reputation as one of the most scenic highways of Ontario.